acm-ribeiro/magmact-gen/README.md

       GET      - returns the tournaments in which the player with the given `playerNIF` is enroled
 ```

-💡 The full OpenAPI Specification of this application can be found in the `scr/main/examples` directory.
+💡 The full OAS of this application can be found in the `scr/main/examples` directory.

 ## Catalog <a name="catalog"></a>